Master studies in UK after leaving the EU?

 Reputation, language skills and more.

 There are many good reasons for studying in the UK.
 First of all, almost all UK degrees are internationally recognised.
 Educational standards are quite high and academics who have graduated there are popular on the labour market.
-In addition, good English skills have become an important criteria in the global business world and companies are paying more attention to this when selecting applicants.
+In addition, good English skills have become an important criterion in the global business world and companies are paying more attention to this when selecting applicants.